-- To realise the potential of the Fruit and Vegetable Market building as an iconic architectural, cultural and community centrepiece for a revitalised Markets area. - To facilitate the wholescale regeneration of the public realm and pedestrian environment as identified in the Guiding Principles Map, and encourage development that contributes to the activation and upgrade of these spaces.

-To encourage the regeneration of the Markets area as a key component of the western expansion of the North Inner City core connecting the Henry/Mary St. area with Smithfield and to facilitate improved legibility and ease of pedestrian movement between the three areas.
+- To realise the potential of the Fruit and Vegetable Market building as an iconic architectural, cultural and community centrepiece for a revitalised Markets area. - To facilitate the wholescale regeneration of the public realm and pedestrian environment as identified in the Guiding Principles Map, and encourage development that contributes to the activation and upgrade of these spaces. - To encourage the regeneration of the Markets area as a key component of the western expansion of the North Inner City core connecting the Henry/Mary St. area with Smithfield and to facilitate improved legibility and ease of pedestrian movement between the three areas. - To recognise the strong character and historic built fabric of the area and support the retention and reuse of existing historic buildings of merit.